gamesmiths-guild/forge-godot/docs/statescript/templates/node-template.md

 ## Authoring in Godot

 - Describe how the node is configured in the Statescript editor.
+- Mention any custom flow, event, or subgraph port labels defined by the runtime node, especially if they differ from the default ports users expect.
 - Mention any Godot-specific resolver resources or custom editor behavior.
 - Mention array/single input behavior when relevant.